"

 5.5 Citing Sources

-Regardless of whether you are quoting, paraphrasing or summarizing, you must cite your source any time you use someone else’s intellectual property, whether in the form of words, ideas, language structures, images, statistics, data, or formulas.
+Regardless of whether you are quoting, paraphrasing or summarizing, you must cite your source.
+Any time you use someone else’s intellectual property, whether in the form of words, ideas, language structures, images, statistics, data, or formulas, you need to acknowledge the source of the content you have “borrowed” through clear, full, and accurate citation.
+Citation is the way writers give credit where credit is due, a means of paying respect to the work others have done.

-• By giving credit to the experts who have helped you build an argument, you show that you have done the appropriate reading and research to write confidently and credibly about this topic.
-This strengthens your credibility and shows how you are engaging in this scholarly conversation.
+• By giving credit to the experts who have helped you develop your thinking and build a well-supported argument, you show that you have done the appropriate reading and research to write confidently and credibly about this topic.
+By using citation to point to the research you’ve undertaken, you show your engagement with the scholarly conversation and thereby strengthen your credibility.

 • By synthesizing research sources effectively, you save your reader considerable time and allow them to digest a lot of complex information quickly